skip to content

 • Safari has an Inbuilt Link Preview

 Remember how I was excited about the preview options in Arc, and then when I stopped using Arc, I shifted to Chrome and found an extension called MaxFocus to give me the same preview options (Read more here: Link Previews in Chrome using MaxFocus)?
 Well, Safari has an inbuilt option for link previews (and I learnt about it here) — you can use force touch on your touchpad or use ⌃+⌘+D while hovering over the link (similar to bringing up the dictionary) to bring up the preview popup.
 That is awesome!
-Honestly, there are so many shortcuts with ^ and that I am still learning them (see other shortcuts you might like hereShow information for the linked content).
+Honestly, there are so many shortcuts with ^ and that I am still learning them (see other shortcuts you might like here).

 • Bluesky comments now work on Webtrotion